gaetgu/rtmp-server-docs/README.md

 RLIMITS=""
 ```
 Now you need to create a conf.d folder.
 Do this by running `sudo mkdir /etc/stunnel/conf.d` and `sudo cd /etc/stunnel/conf.d`.
-Once in this folder, run `sudo nano fb.conf` and paste
+Once in this folder, run `sudo nano fb.conf` and paste this into it:
 ```sh
 [fb-live]
 client = yes